StalePixels/D3/README.md

 .INI - Command-line INI editor for simple, programmable edits to INI or INI style config files.

 .EVERY - Job scheduler.
-Will set NextRex 0x7F if the schedule is due.
+Manages named jobs and will set NextRex 0x7F if the schedule is due.

-.UNTAR - POSIX compliant ESXDOS version of UNTAR.
+.UNTAR - POSIX compliant ESXDOS version of UNTAR, super easy to embed in other apps.

-.CH8SHOW - View 768b/1k 1bit font files in ROM/UDG format
+.CH8SHOW - View 768b/1k 1bit font files in ROM/UDG format inspired by Damien Guard's zx-origins project.

-.INKEY - View keycodes as returned for keys & combos from z88dk
+.INKEY - View keycodes as returned for keys & combos from z88dk built for lazy developers who need a handy guide.

 .LESS - Less is more.
-A textfile pager with extra features
+A plain text pager with extra features, a compliment, not replacement, for MORE  - thanks Marco.

 Notable Changes
 -